 - 1 tsp mustard seeds

-- 1 diced chili and 5 curry leaves (optional)
+- 1 diced chilli and 5 curry leaves (optional)

 - 2 tbsp cilantro

-- Mix the chickpea flour, yogurt and water in a glass container and allow to ferment for 8-12 hours.
+- Mix the chickpea flour, rice flour, yogurt and water in a glass container and allow to ferment at room temperature for 8-12 hours.

-- When ready to make the dhokla, mix in the baking soda and oil.
+- When ready to make the dhokla, mix in the spices, baking soda and oil.

-- Pour the batter into a 6″ cake pan, cover and steam for 10-15 min (until a knife comes out clean).
-See section above for an easy homemade steamer.
+- Pour the batter into a 6-inch cake pan, cover with tinfoil and steam for 15-25 min (until a knife comes out clean).
+See the section above for an easy homemade steamer.

 - Heat the oil and fry the spices and coconut until they are fragrant and just starting to brown.